codurance/mementor/README.md

 ## Build

-To build the project in your localhost, you need to go to first of all build the `front-end` application to package it.
+To build the project in your localhost, you need to build the `front-end` application to package it.
 After this we package our `back-end`, and then run our `.jar` file.